alekzvik/shapely-geojson/README.md

 * Feature & FeatureCollection classes as in [GeoJson spec](http://geojson.org/).
 * dump & dumps functions as in json, to serialize your shapely geometries.

+## Why?
+I use shapely all the time and recently more frequently I use GeoJSON to show my data on maps.
+Main thing I was missing is fast way to create features and dump them to geojson.

 ## Examples
 Feature
 ```python